Shippable/docs/sources/deploy/deploy-amazon-ecs-cloud-native-cli.md

 The snippet above does the following:

 - Uses `shippable_replace` utility to fill in environment variables for our task definition template.
-- Register a new task definition on Amazon ECS based on our json file using the AWS CLI.
+- Registers a new task definition on Amazon ECS based on our json file using the AWS CLI.
-- Captures the revision number from the output, store it in the ENV, and echo it to the console.
+- Captures the revision number from the output, stores it in the ENV, and echos it to the console.
 - Updates the service using the `--task-definition family:revision` syntax.

 ##6.
 Import the configuration into your Shippable account to create the assembly line for the application.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
-This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).
+This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).
 You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).

 ##7.
 Trigger your pipeline